This is a translation of the post „Lorin Maazel und Michael Bach im Gespräch “ by James Higgins.

 Lorin Maazel: So, of course – what can I say?
 One must try it out!

-And, it is a question whether I could keep two curved bows at home for some … I do not know, how long (more…)
+And, it is a question whether I could keep two curved bows at home for some … I do not know, how long I will be in Munich … I stay in Munich another 5 days (more…)

 This content is restricted to site members.
 If you are an existing user, please login.
 New users may register below.

 Your ” u s e r n a m e ” can only contain < l e t t e r s > and < n u m b e r s >

 and please < d o n 't > use < c a p i t a l > letters.

 Your password will be sent to your email address immediately.

 We will not share your email address with persons or organizations outside of the Atelier BACH.Bogen.